Azure/kaito/README.md

 ## FAQ

-### How to Update Model/Inference Parameters to Override the Kaito Preset Configuration?
+### How to update model/inference parameters to override the Kaito Preset Configuration?

 To update model or inference parameters for a deployed service, perform a `kubectl edit` on the workload type, which could be either a `StatefulSet` or `Deployment`.
 For example, to enable 4-bit quantization on a `falcon-7b-instruct` deployment, you would execute: